dream11/kong-config-by-env/README.md

         }
     }
 ```
-2. When an nginx worker starts, this plugin reads config from DB/file.
+2. When an nginx worker starts, this plugin reads plugin's config from DB and caches it in memory.
-3. Merges environment specific config with the `default` config.
+3. Uses plugin's config extracted in step 2 to merges environment specific config with the `default` config.
 When `KONG_ENV=docker`, config after merging with `default` config will be:
 ```
 {
 	"redis": {